What the College is doing

 The USS pension scheme needs a more sustainable footing

-We also agree that there is an urgent need for long-term scheme reform.
-We call for the creation of a well-resourced working party to explore the feasibility and promise of alternative approaches that will give long-term stability and viability to the USS pension scheme.
+Although the 2023 valuation may show that the scheme is in a stronger position than in 2020, there is a need for long-term scheme reform.
+This includes the aforementioned governance review, as well as the creation of a working party to explore the feasibility and promise of alternative approaches that will provide long-term stability and viability.

 Maintaining a hybrid scheme is key